 3) While garlic is cooking, add chicken broth to the pan with onions and beets mixture and simmer for 10 more minutes.
 Remove the pan with liquid from heat and let it cool for 10-15 minutes before adding it to blender.
 After the beet mixture cooled off, puree the soup in the blender.

-5) Serve soup in medium size bowls, adding 1 additional tbsp of kefir into each bowl and creating decorative white swirls.
+5) Serve soup in medium size bowls, adding 1 additional tablespoon of kefir into each bowl and creating decorative white swirls.
 Decorate it with the sprig of green tarragon.